-Turmoil as school’s opening nears in Maryland amid push for in-person learning
+Turmoil as schools’ opening nears in Maryland amid Hogan’s push for in-person learning

 “No doubt about it, virtual learning is not as satisfying,” she said.
 “But we have to consider health and safety first.”

-Some parents took heart that the state announcement might mean school doors open sooner, while others were upset by the timing and potential health consequences, citing other school systems around the country that opened — and had coronavirus outbreaks.
+Some parents took heart that the state announcement might mean that school doors open sooner, while others were upset by the timing and potential health consequences, citing other school systems around the country that opened — and had coronavirus outbreaks.

 One mother said her teenager asked, “Wait, am I going to school on Monday?”